A blog reader named Alicia asked me an interesting blogging question the other day.

 Alicia is referring to a post I wrote in 2015 about my decision to not do affiliate marketing.
 I’ve flexed some since then.
 I’ve been an Amazon affiliate for several years now and use Amazon affiliate links in my podcast show notes and gift guides.

 I still don’t have ads on my blog.
 I don’t think there’s anything wrong with making money through ads.
 I have ads on my podcast and classified ads in my newsletter.
 Creating media, whether it’s a blog post, a podcast episode, or an email newsletter, takes an incredible amount of time and effort.
 Content creators need to get paid and selling your audience to advertisers is one way to do that.
+If you wish to know more about advertising your business, look for Move Ahead Media and let their experts guide you.

 As a content creator myself, I try to shift perspectives and think about my blog from the perspective of a reader.
 Sometimes ads are confusing to readers (this is part of the post? or is this an ad?) and sometimes ads can slow a site down.
 But most of all, it’s important to realize as a reader that when you’re consuming a blog that has ads you’re not really consuming that content for free: the advertiser is tracking your views and clicks and is using that information for their own profit.
 So while it may seem like its free, you are actually the product.